davidzhangberkeley/GIStis-League/README.md

 # GIStis-League
 Open Project, Spring 2026

+IMPORTANT:
+Do NOT make any direct pushes to main.
+Only make pushes to your own branch.

 To set up your repository & branch (ONLY DO THIS ONCE):
 ```bash
 git clone https://github.com/davidzhangberkeley/GIStis-League.git